 What About “Freelance Writing”/ Self-employment?

-There are a lot of opportunities for freelance writing work, and this is a popular direction for writers.
+There are a lot of opportunities for freelance writing work, and this is a popular career direction for writers.
 It’s especially great those of us who love to be in control of our own time and space for working (like most introverts).

 This might even be the easier path since a lot of writing is outsourced to independent contractors/ freelancers.